Features

 Playwright Testing

-Playwright is an open-source NodeJS library written by Microsoft to automate browsers with the DevTools protocol.
+Playwright is an open-source NodeJS library developed by Microsoft for automating browsers using the DevTools protocol.
 Its syntax is very similar to Puppeteer.

 The advantages of using Microsoft Playwright is that it offers various useful features: